MicrosoftDocs/windows-dev-docs/hub/android/xamarin-android.md

 To use this tutorial, you'll need the following:

-- Windows 10 or newer
+- Windows 11 or Windows 10
 - [Visual Studio 2019: Community, Professional, or Enterprise](https://visualstudio.microsoft.com/downloads/) (see note)
 - The "Mobile development with .NET" workload for Visual Studio 2019